insightsengineering/teal/vignettes/teal_migration.md

  }
 ```

-### 2. Remove "Add to reporter" and "Show R code" buttons from module's UI
+### 2. Remove "Add to Report" and "Show R code" buttons from module's UI

 ```diff
 @@ ui_a_regression <- function(id, ...) {